 The partner for this project is the forests division in WWF.
 Projects related to deforestation and forest conservation in Indonesia is a major focus area for WWF since forests provide species habitat protection.
 Current WWF deforestation programs in the area include a program to raise local governance of conserved areas by providing data and support to local governments.
 WWF is interested in this project since this project will add data and specificity to their current work.

-The project of mapping known palm oil plantations and present forests that are at risk of becoming palm plantations in the Central Kalimantan province can help target the work that WWF is doing on the ground, thereby increasing the impact of the work.
-WWF currently must rely on unvalidated data of palm oil plantations, but this data only shows where suspected current locations are, it does not show possible future locations of plantations.
-Without knowing possible future locations, it will be difficult for WWF to target their work and they may end up missing important areas that should be targeted.
+The project of mapping known palm oil plantations and present forests that are at risk of becoming palm plantations in the Central Kalimantan province can help target the work that WWF is doing on the ground, thereby increasing the impact of their work.
+WWF currently relies on unvalidated data of palm oil plantations, but this data only shows where suspected current locations are, it does not show possible future locations of plantations.
 WWF will benefit from the methodology of risk mapping by better targeting their interventions.

 III.
 Methodology